CortexIntelligentAutomation/docs/content/en/docs/2024.1/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 Ensure that a valid {{% ctx %}} licence file named `Cortex.lic` exists on the server, in the location `%ProgramData%\Cortex\Licences`.
 If it does not, follow the instructions located at [Licensing Requirements][].

-### Install SQL Server or SQL Express

-1. Use one of the following installation guides to install SQL Server or SQL Server Express:

-    * <a href="/pdfs/Cortex Innovation - SQL Server 2016 Express Installation Guide.pdf">{{% ctx %}} Innovation - SQL Server 2016 Express Installation Guide</a>
-    * <a href="/pdfs/Cortex Innovation - SQL Server 2016 Installation Guide.pdf">{{% ctx %}} Innovation - SQL Server 2016 Installation Guide</a>
-    * <a href="/pdfs/Cortex Innovation - SQL Server 2019 Installation Guide.pdf">{{% ctx %}} Innovation - SQL Server 2019 Installation Guide</a>

 ### Get {{% ctx %}} Gateway Application Pool User

 A domain user account is required for the {{% ctx %}} Gateway application pool and must be created prior to performing the installation below.

-This user account is required to enable {{% ctx %}} Gateway to access the {{% ctx %}} database, with the following roles:

-* dbcreator
-* public

-To add roles to database users take the following steps:

-1. Open SQL Server Management Studio on the server and log in.
-1. Expand the server node, then `Security` then `Logins`.
-1. If the user that will run the {{% ctx %}} Gateway application pool is not in the list of logins, take the following steps, otherwise skip to step 4:

-    1. Right-click the `Logins` node and click `New Login...`.
-    1. Enter the application pool user in the `Login name` box.
-    1. On the left pane, click `Server Roles`.
-    1. Check `public` and `dbcreator`
-    1. Click `OK`.

-1. If the user that will run the {{% ctx %}} Gateway application pool is in the list of logins, take the following steps:

-    1. Right-click on the application pool user.
-    1. Click `Properties`.
-    1. On the left pane, click `Server Roles`.
-    1. Check `public` and `dbcreator`.
-    1. Click `OK`.

 In line with best practices, this account should not be given administrator rights, nor should it be used for any purposes other than those specified for {{% ctx %}} Gateway.